Originate/exosphere/tutorial/part_2/01_exo_tool.md

 We will use Exosphere's powerful command-line application - the `exo` command - to create a shell of our todo application.
-This is your swiss army knife for working with Exosphere.
+This tool is your swiss army knife for working with Exosphere.
-It provides commands<sup>1</sup> to:
+It provides commands to:
 * create applications
+* create new versions of existing applications
 * add/remove services to/from applications
 * add/remove end points to/from services
 * spin up new environments in the Exosphere cloud
 * test/deploy/monitor services and applications to environments in the cloud

+An overview of all exo commands is given [here](../../scaffolding.md).
+No need to race ahead, though, we will go through each one in this tutorial.

 To keep things as simple as possible, this tutorial puts the application in a subdirectory of your home directory.